 Medical staffing (secondary care)

-In the last decade, the number of consultant vacancies, as well as the consultant vacancy rate (the percentage of consultant posts which are unfilled), has grown.
-According to official data, there were 439 FTE (Full-Time Equivalent) medical and dental consultant vacancies in September 2023, representing around 6.9% of all consultant posts in Scotland.
-Though this number is lower than the peak of 532 (8.7%) reached in June 2021, it is more than 3 times as high as the number of vacancies in June 2012 (137 vacancies, or 3.1% of all posts).
+In addition, NHS Scotland has been struggling to recruit enough consultant doctors.
+The number of consultant vacancies, as well as the consultant vacancy rate (the percentage of consultant posts which are unfilled), remains stubbornly high.
+According to official data, there were 437 FTE (Full-Time Equivalent) medical and dental consultant vacancies in December 2023, representing around 6.8% of all consultant posts in Scotland.
+Although this number is lower than the peak of 5421 (8.8%) reached in June 2021, it is more than 3 times as high as the number of vacancies in June 2012 (when there were 137 vacancies, or 3.1% of all posts).

 The actual number of vacancies is likely to be even higher.
 In December 2022, BMA Scotland conducted FOI requests, which revealed that consultant vacancies are likely twice as high as official rates suggest.